Alan Moore's Yuggoth Cultures and Other Growths: Nightjar

 The Nightjar story was spun off into a four-part mini-series written by Johnston with art by Max Fiumara, plus a one-shot entitled Nightjar: Hollow Bones.
 The basis was the story as seen in Yuggoth Cultures #1 with some additional notes from Bryan Talbot, but the bulk of the story was created by Johnston.

 Yuggoth Creatures

 Johnston would later produce more work in the Cthulhu Mythos, for Avatar, under the title Yuggoth Creatures.
+All three issues are included in the collected Alan Moore's Yuggoth Cultures and Other Growths.